 Community Music Center of Boston (CMCB) is an arts education nonprofit founded in 1910, with a mission to transform lives by providing equitable access to excellent music education and arts experiences.
 Over 3,000 students of all ages, from pre-school to seniors, participate in our programs every week.
-We are proud to act as the largest external provider of arts education to the Boston Public Schools, supporting rigorous, relevant, and culturally-responsive musical instruction for one of the most diverse school districts in the nation.
+We are proud to act as the largest external provider of arts education to the Boston Public Schools, supporting rigorous, relevant, and culturally-inclusive musical instruction for one of the most diverse school districts in the nation.

 CMCB is an anchor for local arts education.
 Our greatest strength is that a student who enters our programs is entering an entire ecosystem that can support them throughout their K-12 education and beyond.
 We also offer board-certified Music Therapy for participants of all ages, adopting the skillful use of musical instruction to achieve non-musical goals.
 CMCB leadership also plays an important role in national conversations on cultural equity and creative youth development.

 CMCB has programs throughout virtually every neighborhood in Boston, in-school, after-school, and in the summer.
 With two main divisions, CMCB operates innovative Community Music School Programs at our headquarters in Boston’s South End and Community Engagement Programs with over 30 partners throughout Boston.

-School Programs: School-day instruction at over a dozen schools (including Boston Public Schools, charter schools, and parochial schools)
+School Partnerships: School-day instruction at over a dozen schools (including Boston Public Schools, charter schools, and parochial schools)

 Community Partnerships: After-school instruction at schools and community centers